BIGHOE CHATEAU

 Having hiked in the area a couple times, and after doing some scouting trips of other commuter areas, we fell in love with an 1891 beautiful home perched atop a hill with amazing mountain views.

-Owning a house has been a wonderful dream, with the realities of owning a century home.
+Owning a house has been a wonderful dream mixed with the realities of owning a century home.
 While we are both more modern in our tastes, this house has been a wonderful and challenging pursuit design wise to match our abilities with contextual appropriate interiors.
+We have chosen to invest in mostly antique pieces, with modern inventions.
+Balances time with cost, as we complete the work ourselves.

 This is our blog/project site as we document our design, abilities, passions & struggles…